thiagoralves/OpenPLC_Editor/README.md

 # OpenPLC Editor
-OpenPLC Editor - IDE capable of creating programs for the OpenPLC Runtime The codebase has been updated to Python3 and wxPython Phoenix.
+OpenPLC Editor - IDE capable of creating programs for the OpenPLC Runtime.

+The codebase has been updated to Python3 and wxPython Phoenix.

 Runs on: Windows, Linux, macOS

 ## Install